blackducksoftware/import_yocto_bm/README.md

 Layers and recipes extracted from the project are combined by Black Duck and used to lookup original OSS components at https://layers.openembedded.org.
 If OSS components are moved from original layers to a new (custom) or different layer which is not shown at https://layers.openembedded.org then they will not be mapped in the resulting Black Duck project.

-To reference the original component, you can use the `--replacefile REPFILE` option to map OSS components back to original layers or original names.
+To reference the original component, you can use the `--replacefile REPFILE` option to map OSS components back to original recipes.

 The replacefile option can also be used to remap new OSS component versions (not listed at https://layers.openembedded.org) to previous versions which are listed.

 Example REPFILE content is shown below:

-	LAYER meta-customlayer meta-oe
-	RECIPE alsa-lib2 alsa-lib
-	RECIPE alsa-lib/1.2.1.2-r5 alsa-lib/1.2.1.2-r0
-	RECIPE meta-customlayer/alsa-lib meta/alsa-lib
-	RECIPE meta-customlayer/alsa-lib/1.2.1.2-r0 meta/alsa-lib/1.2.1.2-r0
+	RECIPE meta-customlayer/alsa-lib/1.2.1.2-r5 meta/alsa-lib/1.2.1.2-r0

-The `LAYER` line will remap all recipes from the `meta-customlayer` layer to `meta-oe`.
-The 1st `RECIPE` line will remap all recipe versions called `alsa-lib2` to `alsa-lib` across all layers .
-The 2nd `RECIPE` line will remap the recipe and version `alsa-lib/1.2.1.2-r5` across all layers to `alsa-lib/1.2.1.2-r0`.
-The 3rd `RECIPE` line will remap all versions of the recipe `alsa-lib` in the `meta-customlayer` layer to `meta/alsa-lib`.
-The 4th `RECIPE` line will remap recipe and version `alsa-lib/1.2.1.2-r5` in the `meta-customlayer` to `meta/alsa-lib/1.2.1.2-r0`.
+which will remap recipe and version `alsa-lib/1.2.1.2-r5` in the `meta-customlayer` to `meta/alsa-lib/1.2.1.2-r0`.

 # EXAMPLE USAGE